phil294/coffeesense/docs/guide/snippet.md

 ## Customizable Scaffold Snippets

-Vetur provides scaffolding snippets for quickly defining regions.
+CoffeeSense provides scaffolding snippets for quickly defining regions.
 They are `vue` snippets and can be used outside language regions.

 To start using them, type: